WycliffeMuchumi/JS.Basics/README.md

 # JS.Basics
-  An introduction to the wonderful world of JavaScript fresh bloods.
+  An introduction to the wonderful world of JavaScript for fresh bloods.